Zhouyuan-Chen/Zhouyuan-Chen.github.io/_portfolio/project9.md

 collection: portfolio
 ---

-Embedded Remeshing means using a method to insert a layer between multiple materials.
+Embedded Remeshing means using the meshing method to insert a layer between multiple materials, and make materials embedded into a big mesh structure.
 This technique is very useful to produce a simulation-ready scene with segmented data.

 This is an example of the application: